-- Promote sustainable travel choices. - Integrate high quality transport infrastructure with consideration of and connection of walking and cycling with public transport connections beyond the site - Take on board the Healthy Streets Approach including in Transport Assessments - Create direct connections to existing communities and facilities - Innovative and future flexible approaches to parking and deliveries: promote 'last mile' logistics and electric service vehicles in mixed use and commercial developments - A full and comprehensive Transport Assessment and Travel Plan will be required to support the proposals, with a separate Inclusivity Statement in line with London Plan policy D5
+- Promote sustainable travel choices. - Provide facilities to encourage cycling, such as secure parking and cycle storage. - Provide Cargo bike parking spaces to encourage a switch to Zero Emission Last Mile vehicles for servicing, maintenance, and deliveries. - Provide electric charging points (EVs) in car parking spaces to encourage a switch to low emission electric vehicles. - Integrate high quality transport infrastructure with consideration of and connection of walking and cycling with public transport connections beyond the site. - Take on board the Healthy Streets Approach including in Transport Assessments - Create direct connections to existing communities and facilities. - Innovative and future flexible approaches to parking and deliveries: promote 'last mile' logistics and electric service vehicles in mixed use and commercial developments. - A full and comprehensive Transport Assessment and Travel Plan will be required to support the proposals in accordance with London Plan Policy T4 and TfL guidance, with a separate Inclusivity Statement in line with London Plan policy D5. - Major developments must carry out an Active Travel Zone (ATZ) Assessment in line with TfL guidance on Transport Assessments.